 Practice radical acceptance.
 This simply means that you accept life as it is today.
 The idea is that true suffering comes from our relationship to the present, more than the circumstances themselves.
 For instance, you can’t change the fact that you’re getting divorced, and you certainly can’t change your ex’s personality.
 But you can control your mindset and your choices.

 High-conflict divorce is a marathon, not a sprint.
 You need to prepare, pace yourself, and be realistic about the road ahead.

 Looking for a clear strategy in your high-conflict divorce?
 We can help.
-For answers to all your questions about divorce and separation, child custody, child support and asset division, please contact us today to schedule your free attorney consultation.
+For answers to all your questions about divorce and separation, child custody, child support and asset division, please contact us today to schedule your initial attorney consultation.
 Call us at 888-888-0919 or please click the button below.